ADMINISTRATIVE/ECONOMIC DEVELOPMENT REPORT

 I would also like to recognize the tribal office staff for their efforts in serving our tribal members.
 They continue to do an outstanding job of representing our tribe in various business settings, and reaching out to our surrounding community.

-Again, I want to thank you for allowing me to serve you as Chief.
-I have great respect for each tribal member and always strive to do what is best for us as a tribe with a vision to the future.
-Best wishes for a great year.Submitted by:
+I thank you, our tribal members, for allowing me to serve you as Chief.
+I have a great respect for each tribal member and always strive to do what is best, constantly looking to the future and continual betterment of the Peoria Tribe of Indians of Oklahoma.

 John P. Froman